- Reference Number: HEY-932/2020

 Why do I need to undertake nasal douching?

-In order to keep your sinuses clean and healthy after surgery, it would be helpful to you to douche your nose.
+It is usual for patients who have undergone surgery in the nose to have frequent nose crusts.
+Therefore, in order to keep your sinuses clean and healthy after surgery, it would be helpful if you douche your nose.
 To start with, this should be undertaken at least three times a day for the first two weeks after discharge.
 This can then be reduced by gradually cutting down on the number of times you douche each day until your nose feels clear and you are not washing out mucous or many crusts at the time of douching.

 What can I expect?